-Please note: We are in the process of updating our Category Descriptions and Rubrics for STEM Expo 5 (March 7, 2015) - these should be updated by December 1, 2014.
+Please note: The category descriptions have changed this year, and we are still in the process of updating our Rubrics for STEM Expo 5 (March 7, 2015) - these should be complete soon!.

 Scientific Inquiry is the basic experimentation category and covers Scientific Methodology, Research, Hypothesis, Experiment Design, Data Collection and Analysis.

 Scientific Inquiry requires students to use higher order thinking skills as they learn science using a hands-on minds-on approach.

 The Scientific Method is a fundamental part of this category.
 It is, in essence, a sequence of operation for any Scientific Inquiry.
 The steps are:

 - Make a hypothesis about the outcome based on that research and/or the entrant’s own knowledge.